 Journal of Lipid Research, graphical abstract of the paper.

 When inflammatory skin disease occurs, the lipid structure of the stratum corneum is modified and the skin barrier becomes less effective.
 In healthy skin, the lipid matrix contains a long-periodicity phase with three types of lipids called ceramides (CER), free fatty acids and cholesterol in a ratio of 1:1:1.
-This phase is unique to the lipids found in the skin
+This phase is unique to the lipids found in the skin.

-In humans, there are 20 types of CER and the altered ratio between CER is characteristic of inflammatory skin diseases Two common types of CER are CER N-(tetracosanoyl)-sphingosine (CER NS) and CER N-(tetracosanoyl)-phytosphingosine (CER NP).
+In humans, there are 20 types of CER and the altered ratio between CER is characteristic of inflammatory skin diseases.
+Two common types of CER are CER N-(tetracosanoyl)-sphingosine (CER NS) and CER N-(tetracosanoyl)-phytosphingosine (CER NP).
 In this investigation, the ratio between these CER were increased (2:1 respectively) compared to healthy skin ratios (1:2 respectively) to replicate the CER changes observed in inflammatory skin diseases.

-Previously on LARMOR, the team had discovered that changing the lipid headgroups affects the lipid matrix in the skin.
+ly on LARMOR, the team had discovered that changing the lipid headgroups affects the lipid matrix in the skin.
 This time, they used LARMOR to find out the effects of altering the CER head groups on lipid organisation and water loss.

 This experiment showed that an increased CER NS: CER NP did not have an effect on the long-periodicity phase in relation to lipid arrangement and organisation.
 This means the long periodicity phase is insensitive toward CER concentrations and thus is not the main factor in inflammatory skin diseases to alter the stratum corneum lipid organization.